Salil-Jain/memescraper/README.md

 # memescraper

-Scrapping program to download memes from https://www.reddit.com/r/dankmemes/
+Scraping program to download memes from https://www.reddit.com/r/dankmemes/

 # How to use #

+`cd memescraper`

 `mkdir memes` All the memes will be saved in this directory